Deforming cyclic covers in towers: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Andrew Obus, his Ph.D. advisor, for introducing to him the lifting problem, which is the primary motivation of this research, and for the constant guidance throughout his graduate student life.
-He thanks Frans Oort, Amadou Bah, and David Harbater for helpful comments on an earlier version of this article.
+The author would like to thank Andrew Obus, his Ph.D. advisor, for introducing to him the lifting problem, which is the primary motivation of this research, and for the constant guidance throughout his early career.
+He thanks Frans Oort and David Harbater for helpful comments on an earlier version of this article.
 He thanks Takeshi Saito, Haoyu Hu, and Vaidehee Thatte for introducing many important articles that help him to better understand the refined Swan conductors.
 He thanks Nathan Kaplan, Joe Krammer-Miller, and the University of California Irvine's Department of Mathematics for their hospitality during his stay in Orange County, California, where most of the writing was done, amid the Covid-19 pandemic.
-He appreciates valuable suggestions from the anonymous referees.
-Finally, the author is grateful to the University of Virginia, the Vietnam Institute of Mathematics, and the Vietnam Institute for Advanced Study in Mathematics (VIASM) for the excellent working conditions.
-This research is funded by VIASM and the Simons Foundation Grant Targeted for the Institute of Mathematics, Vietnam Academy of Science and Technology.
+He appreciates the valuable suggestions from the anonymous referees.
+Finally, the author is grateful to the University of Virginia, the Institute of Mathematics of Vietnam Academy of Science and Technology, the Vietnam Institute for Advanced Study in Mathematics, and the National Center for Theoretical Sciences (Taipei) for the excellent working conditions.
+This research is funded by the Simons Foundation Grant Targeted for the Institute of Mathematics, Vietnam Academy of Science and Technology.

-\subsection{notation and conventions}
+\subsection{Notation and conventions}

 The letter $K$ will always be a field of characteristic $p$ that is complete with respect to a discrete valuation $\nu: K^{\times} \rightarrow \mathbb{Q}$.
 The residue field $k$ of $K$ is algebraically closed of characteristic $p$.
 One example to keep in mind is $K=k((t))$, the field of Laurent series over $k$, and $\nu(t)=1$ defines the discrete valuation.
 The ring of integers of $K$ will be denoted by $R$.